thehandsomezebra/ServoFishFeeder/README.md

 2. We only want the servo wired up -- don't connect it to the 3D print just yet.
 3. `cd ServoFishFeeder`
 4. `python feeder.py`
-5. Testing will run Wednesday, Thursday, Friday, Saturday and Sunday positions...then walk itself back to
+5. Testing will run Wednesday, Thursday, Friday, Saturday and Sunday positions...then walk itself back to start.
+6. When `FEEDER READY TO BE FILLED` is displayed - you can connect this to

 ### Want to run this at startup?
 There's a few different ways to do this, but I prefer using PM2.